Video Archive of Forum

 Join us in Glenwood Springs to find out more, or tune in to our broadcast via Facebook Live.

 Coloradans for Responsible Wildlife Management

 Dan is an avid lifetime sportsman.
 Living in Canon City, Dan owns and operates a Wildlife Control Business while helping solve human animal conflicts in a variety of settings.
 His passion for the outdoors is a true representation of his beliefs and lifestyle.
-Dan is deeply engaged in multiple sportsmen's organizations: he sits on the Habitat Stamp Committee, is a Statewide Delegate for the Sportsmen's Roundtable and sits on CPW's Executive Summit Council.
+Dan is deeply engaged in multiple sportspeople's organizations: he sits on the Habitat Stamp Committee, is a Statewide Delegate for the Sportspeople's Roundtable and sits on CPW's Executive Summit Council.